Malcolm Tucker: Series 3

 When rumours of a leadership challenge from Nicola Murray surface, Malcolm has to drop everything and ensure that the rumours stop spreading, going so far as to put the entire DoSAC building on lockdown.
-After several of his plans to salvage the situation go awry, Terri calls him out on this in front of the main DoSaC staff, who look on in dread.
-Instead of unleashing his wrath on Terri, Malcolm confides in her about the immense stress he is currently under trying to keep the party functioning, as well as his political clout starting to ebb, potentially due to the resurfacing of his arch-enemy Steve Fleming.
+After several of his plans to salvage the situation go awry, Terri calls him out on this in front of the main DoSAC staff, who look on in dread.
+Instead of unleashing his wrath on Terri, Malcolm confides in her about the immense stress he is currently under trying to keep the party functioning, as well as his political clout starting to ebb, potentially due to the resurfacing of his arch enemy Steve Fleming.

-When DoSaC try to get Andy Murray to sponsor their new Healthy Eating campaign, Malcolm is nowhere to be found.
-Under the guise of being on holiday, Malcolm invites several of his journalist contacts to what is ostensibly a friendly lunch at his house, where he makes it clear that despite rumours to the contrary, he's still "at the heart of government".
+When DoSAC try to get Andy Murray to sponsor their new healthy eating campaign, Malcolm is nowhere to be found.
+Under the guise of being on holiday, Malcolm invites several of his journalist contacts to what is ostensibly a friendly lunch at his house, where he makes it clear that despite rumours to the contrary, he is still "at the heart of government".
 Due to a throwaway comment made by one of his journalist contacts, he compels the DoSAC staff to abandon the idea of using a celebrity as their policy sponsor, just as they have confirmed Andy Murray.
-The resulting kerfuffle is quickly overshadowed by the apparent doctoring of the crime figures, which DoSAC had published at the behest of Steve Fleming MP, Malcolm's arch-nemesis.
-Malcolm quickly descends onto the scene, and both he and Steve Fleming are forced to deal with the resulting scandal.
+The resulting kerfuffle is quickly overshadowed by the apparent doctoring of the crime figures, which DoSAC had published at the behest of Steve Fleming, Malcolm's arch nemesis.
+Malcolm quickly descends onto the scene, and both he and Fleming are forced to deal with the resulting scandal.
 However, Steve does to Malcolm what Malcolm did to him years before, forcing him to resign over the crime statistics by leaking it to the press before telling him, leaving Malcolm no choice but to do so.
 As he leaves Downing Street he vows to his comrades, "You will see me again!"

 In the Series 3 finale, ministers and civil servants alike have grown tired of Fleming after only a week and realise that Malcolm must return, as they all agree that despite everyone fearing him and enjoying not being abused or threatened by him, Malcolm's work as the party's protecting screen against the media is their only chance at surviving the impending general election.
 He receives help from long-standing rival Julius Nicholson, who agrees to pardon Malcolm from his alleged wrongdoings in his inquiry report concerning the crime statistics on the condition of Malcolm's return.
 However, Nicholson is forced to blame it all on Steve Fleming who, due to Malcolm's machinations, is made to look guilty in trying to influence the inquiry report.
 Malcolm swiftly descends back onto the scene to hand Fleming his resignation letter.
 He regains his position and gives a foul-mouthed battle speech to ministers and civil servants about the impending election.